 Late last month, under a sweltering DC sun, President Barack Obama wiped his brow, as if to emphasize a glaring truth; it’s getting hotter.
-In the absence of Congressional leadership, Obama promised to slow global warming, in part, by using the EPA to limit the amount of carbon… Continue reading
+In the absence of Congressional leadership, Obama promised to slow global warming, in part, by using the EPA to limit the amount of… Continue reading

 By Mark Reynolds